project-awesome/project-awesome/CONCEPTS.md

 * outputType    MC vs free-response (for now) vs Parsons, match, ...
 * problemType  content of the question (convert between bases, order of ops)

-An instance of a question will have:
+An instance of a question is deterministically associated with:
 * a problemType
 * an outputType
 * values for each of the parameters (not just a range)